A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems

 where $I_\text{G}$ is the sigmoid gain.
 Such sigmoidal nonlinearities serve as a minimal model of neural ionic currents with gated and bounded conductances.
 These nonlinear functions introduce thresholding and saturation, which are key to creating the rich and tunable neuronal responses of mixed-feedback models.
 Examples of such current-mode sigmoidal functions will be shown in \cref{fig:sigmoid_response}.
 Importantly, the combination of saturating nonlinearities and separated time constants enables excitable feedback dynamics that are expressive, robust, and tunable through a small number of parameters, allowing the neuron to exhibit qualitatively distinct firing regimes under different neuromodulation settings.

-Given these two building blocks, the structure of our mixed-feedback neuron combines nonlinear feedback pathways across multiple timescales into a compact dynamical system.
-The resulting structure, implemented exclusively with current-mode low-pass filters and sigmoidal nonlinearities, is represented in \cref{fig:neuron_diagram} using the block diagram representations introduced in \cref{fig:DPI_circuit,fig:sigmoid_circuit}.
-The internal dynamics of the model are organized around three sharply distinct timescales (fast, slow, and ultraslow) defined by the time constants of three low-pass filters, two linear negative feedback loops (highlighted in blue) and two nonlinear positive feedback loops (highlighted in orange).
+Using these two building blocks, our mixed-feedback neuron combines nonlinear feedback pathways across multiple timescales into a compact dynamical system.
+The resulting structure, implemented exclusively with current-mode low-pass filters and sigmoidal nonlinearities, is represented in \cref{fig:neuron_diagram}.
+The internal dynamics of the model are organized around three sharply distinct timescales (fast, slow, and ultraslow) defined by the time constants of three low-pass filters, two linear negative feedback loops (highlighted in blue), and two nonlinear positive feedback loops (highlighted in orange).
 The circuit implementations of both types of blocks will be discussed in \cref{subsec:circuitblocks}.

-The fast low-pass filter takes the role of a leaky integrator and models the passive membrane dynamics of the neuron.
+The fast low-pass filter acts as a leaky integrator and models the passive membrane dynamics of the neuron.